 So, if you would like to devote some of your free time to some good causes, check out these 20 online volunteering opportunities.

 1. United Nations Volunteers

-The UNV programme is the United Nations’ online volunteering platform and offers dozens of online opportunities across the world.
-Like the rest of the UN’s efforts, this programme strives to boost sustainable human development, and finding a project through this platform means that you’ll be able to do truly meaningful work.
+The United Nations Volunteers programme offers countless of online volunteering opportunities across the world.
+Like the rest of the UN’s efforts, this programme strives to boost sustainable human development.

-The best part about the UNV website, however, is that it’s very easy to use, and finding an opportunity that fits your needs is simple.
-You can start by choosing the sector you’d like to work in – translation or teaching, for example – and you can then navigate through the various opportunities generated to find something that suits you.
+Finding an opportunity that fits your interests on the UNV website is simple.
+Start by selecting a sector you’d like to work in, such as translation or teaching, and then navigate through the various opportunities that come up to find something that suits you.

 7. School in the Cloud